-Nevada Medicaid is required by the Department of Health and Human Services, Office for Civil Rights and the Centers for Medicaid and Medicare Services to fulfill a federal mandate to monitor Civil Rights compliance among Medicaid and Medicare-designated facilities that provide services.
-Chapter 300 of the Medicaid Operations Manual focuses on the need for designated facilities to comply with Title VI of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, the Age of Discrimination Act of 1975, Title II of the Americans with Disabilities Act of 1990, and the Patient Self-Determination Act of 1990 (PSDA).
+Nevada Medicaid is required by the Centers for Medicaid and Medicare Services to track Civil Rights compliance at facilities that provide Medicaid services.
+Chapter 300 of the Medicaid Operations Manual lays out the requirements to comply with:

+- Title VI of the Civil Rights Act of 1964 - Section 504 of the Rehabilitation Act of 1973 - Age of Discrimination Act of 1975 - Title II of the Americans with Disabilities Act of 1990 - Patient Self-Determination Act of 1990 (PSDA)

-Additionally, in 2023, the Medicaid Services Manual was amended to specify that service providers must maintain Language Access Plans.
+The Medicaid Services Manual was updated in 2023 to require service providers to have Language Access Plans.
 Nevada Medicaid's services provided directly to members include:

-- Access to care/eligibility issues to or from the Managed Care Organizations for resolution - Help Medicaid members with moving from institutional setting into the community - Benefits information - Referrals to Medicaid Programs including Care Coordination - Follow up by phone and email including Serious Occurrence Reports - Early and Periodic Screening, Diagnostic, and Treatment - Family Planning
+- Access to care/eligibility issues to or from the Managed Care Organizations for resolution - Help Medicaid members with moving from institutional setting into the community - Benefits information - Referrals to Medicaid Programs including Care Coordination - Follow up by phone and email - Early and Periodic Screening, Diagnostic, and Treatment - Family Planning

-Services covered by enrolled Medicaid providers include but are not limited to:
+Services covered by enrolled Medicaid providers include:

-- Certified Pediatric and Family Nurse Practitioner - Early and Periodic Screening, Diagnostic, and Treatment - Family Planning - Federally Qualified Health Centers
+- Certified Pediatric and Family Nurse Practitioner

+- Early and Periodic Screening, Diagnostic, and Treatment

+- Family Planning

+- Federally Qualified Health Centers

 - Freestanding Birth Center

 - Home Health

 - Inpatient Hospital

 - Laboratory and X-ray services

 - Nursing Facilities

 - Nurse Midwife

 - Outpatient Hospital

 - Physician

 - Rural Health Clinic

 - Transportation to Medicaid services

 - Tobacco Cessation Counseling for people who are pregnant